 VACCINATIONS FOR FRANCE

 There are normally no vaccinations required for France.
-The U.S. State Department always has their link up to date with pertinent information when traveling to to Australia.
+The U.S. State Department always has their link up to date with pertinent information when traveling to France.
 It is advised to always check there during your planning stage and again before you leave.
 If you are not from the U.S., please check your government’s website.

-FRANCE TRAVEL SAFETY
+FRANCE TRAVEL BOOKING

 France, mostly Paris, has been known to have acts of terrorism and civil unrest.
 Please consult your government’s travel advisory site in your planning phase.